Introduction

 - Preparation:

-- Ensure the workspace is clean and free of dust and debris.
+- Ensure your workspace is clean and free from dust.

-- Test the mixture on a small, inconspicuous area of the wood to ensure it does not damage the finish.
+- Test the mixture on a small, inconspicuous area to check for damage.

 - Application:

-- Mix equal parts vinegar and water in a small bowl.
+- Mix equal parts vinegar and water in a bowl.

-- Dip a soft cloth into the mixture and gently rub it onto the stained area.
+- Dip a soft cloth into the mixture and gently rub it on the stained area.

 - Sprinkle a small amount of baking soda over the vinegar-soaked area.